🛸 FREE SHIPPING OVER $99 🛸 90-DAY GUARANTEE

 Cannabis bud on a shopping cart

-Delta 8 THC is legal in Wyoming and can be purchased freely in health stores, dispensaries, and certain supermarkets across the state.
+Delta 8 THC is now prohibited in Wyoming, and you won’t be able to purchase them in health stores, dispensaries, hemp shops, and certain supermarkets across the state.

-However, the best place to source delta 8 THC is online.
+However, if you reside in a delta 8-friendly state, the best place to source delta 8 THC is online.

 When you purchase delta 8 THC online and any other cannabinoid extract for that matter, you can access discounts, coupons, and bulk deals that were otherwise not available in-store.
 There are far greater benefits to shopping online than simply saving money, though.